tamalarafat/ONT_RNA_DNA_analysis_functions/README.md

 # ONT_RNA_DNA_analysis_functions

-## License
+## License and Citation

-This project is licensed under the MIT License.
+This repository is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

+If you use this repository in your work, please cite it as described in [CITATION.md](./CITATION.md).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)